 According to WorldWideWorx CEO Arthur Goldstuck, the lack of awareness about the law is largely because these regulations are not part of business-critical activities like taxation and licensing.

 However, 77% of the businesses indicated that they have well-documented policies for customer data protection, although only 56% are strictly applying them.

 Businesses in Kenya consider themselves digitally advanced, with 28% of respondents saying they were completely digital and 18% saying they were close to being completely digital.

 Of the 352 businesses surveyed across various industries and sizes, 58% said they allow third-party trackers on their website, mostly for sharing content on social media (64%), tracking affiliate relationships (45%) and ad campaigns (43%).

 There is also heavy dependence on digital ad platforms.
 The respondents believe that keyword search ads (36%) and social media ads (62%) were quite effective for customer conversion.
-In fact, 84% of businesses said the third-party ad platforms either help them meet or are a primary factor in achieving their sales targets.
+In fact, 84% of businesses said the third-party ad platforms either help them meet data privacy lawyers are a primary factor in achieving their sales targets.

 Given this reliance on third-party vendors, it is no wonder then that, even though 56% of businesses express concern over the use of their customer’s data, they are largely either ‘comfortable’ or ‘neither comfortable nor uncomfortable’ with the platforms.

 Even the 10% who are uncomfortable state they cannot move away from the platforms as they are crucial to their business or that it is too complex to move away.
 Interestingly, 24% businesses reported that they do not completely understand how third-party vendors utilise their customer information.